yashghori/GhoriTask/README.md

 ## Acknowledgements

-- Add a new todo item.
+- Add a new Task item.
-- Strikeout the todo item if it is completed.
+- Strikeout the Task item if it is completed.
-- Delete the todo item.
+- Delete the Task item.
-- Then always save the todo items permanently on LocalStorage.
+- Then always save the Task items permanently on LocalStorage.